apache/comdev-site/source/newcommitter.md

 <a name="NewCommitter-Guidelinesforassessingnewcandidatesforcommittership"></a>
 ## Guidelines for assessing new candidates for committership

+Frequently inviting new committers (and PMC members) to your project helps to ensure the sustainability of the project, and brings new ideas into the discussion.

 When voting, all PMC members need to make up their own minds as to whether a candidate should be approved to become a committer.
 They might search mailing lists and issue trackers to see